avan3/obsidian/Resume notes/Angular Interview Questions.md

 		- Receive it in the child component by using `@Output` decorator
 	- Two-way data binding is a combination of the previous two
 - **What is interpolation**
-	- Embedding expressions into marked up text
+	- Embedding expressions into marked up text (also a type of data binding)
 	- A way to bind data from the component class to the template view
 	- Uses double curly braces `{{ }}` as delimiters
 	- E.g. Allows you to incorporate strings into the text between HTML element tags